robert-abc/helsinki/README.md

 * We ran part one with a single degraded image (from each step), varying the PSF radius, comparing the output to the corresponding sharp image and choosing the "best" radius.
 * We limited our radius to integer numbers, but it was possible to choose non-integer numbers too.

 One example can be seen in the notebook "Find_Radius-s5r8.ipynb" of this repository, where s5 denotes step 05 and r8 denotes radius = 8.
+The result is shown in the cells #16 and #17.
 This notebook also illustrates the reconstruction part one: given the radius, reconstruct all the blurred images in the training set.

 ## Inverse problem part two: "Autoencoder" network with bottleneck architecture